1. Academic Validation

 Abstract

-Virulence of emerging community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) and other highly pathogenic S. aureus strains depends on their production of phenol-soluble modulin (PSM) peptide toxins, which combine the capacities to attract and lyse neutrophils.
+Virulence of emerging community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) and Other highly pathogenic S. aureus strains depends on their production of phenol-soluble modulin (PSM) peptide toxins, which combine the capacities to attract and lyse neutrophils.
 The molecular basis of PSM-stimulated neutrophil recruitment has remained unclear.
 Here, we demonstrate that the human formyl peptide receptor 2 (FPR2/ALX), which has previously been implicated in control of endogenous inflammatory processes, senses PSMs at nanomolar concentrations and initiates proinflammatory neutrophil responses to CA-MRSA.
 Specific blocking of FPR2/ALX or deletion of PSM genes in CA-MRSA severely diminished neutrophil detection of CA-MRSA.
 Furthermore, a specific inhibitor of FPR2/ALX and of its functional mouse counterpart blocked PSM-mediated leukocyte infiltration in vivo in a mouse model.
 Thus, the innate immune system uses a distinct FPR2/ALX-dependent mechanism to specifically sense Bacterial peptide toxins and detect highly virulent Bacterial pathogens.
 FPR2/ALX represents an attractive target for new anti-infective or anti-inflammatory strategies.

 Figures